Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Active Search Results](https://www.activesearchresults.com): very poor quality
 - Crawlson: young, slow.
 In this category because its index has a cap of 10 URLs per domain.
 I initially discovered Crawlson in the seirdy.one access logs.
 The site seems to be down right now, so I didn't link it.
 - [Anoox](https://www.anoox.com/): Results are few and irrelevant; fails to find any results for basic terms.
 Allows site submission.
 It's also a lightweight social network and claims to be powered by its users, letting members vote on listings to alter rankings.
+- [Yioop!](https://www.yioop.com): A FLOSS search engine that boasts a very impressive [feature-set](https://www.seekquarry.com/): it can parse sitemaps, feeds, and a variety of markup formats; it can import pre-curated data in forms such as access logs, Usenet posts, and WARC archives; it also supports feed-based news search.
+Despite the impressive feature set, Yioop's results are few and irrelevant due to its small index.
+It allows submitting sites for crawling.
+Like Meorca, Yioop has social features such as blogs, wikis, and a chat bot API.

+### Semi-independent indexes

+Engines in this category fall back to GBY when their own indexes don't have enough results.
+As their own indexes grow, they claim that this should happen less often.

+- [Brave Search](https://search.brave.com/): Most tests (including all the tests I listed in the "Methodology" section) resulted in a fallback to Google-based results, revealed by a side-by-side comparison with Google, Startpage, and a Searx instance with only Google enabled.
+Tests that didn't fall back ("Brave", "Yandex", "zip") seemed to have good results.
+As of June 2021, a [help page](https://web.archive.org/web/20210622170701/https://search.brave.com/help/google-fallback) gives the impression that fallback isn't on by default; this hasn't been my experience.
+More transparency about fallback is needed before I can consider recommending Brave Search.
-- [Plumb](https://plumb.one/): Almost all queries return no results; when this happens, it loads Google's Custom Search scripts from `cse.google.com` onto the page to do a client-side Google search.
+- [Plumb](https://plumb.one/): Almost all queries return no results; when this happens, it falls back to Google.
+It's fairly transparent about the fallback process, but I'm concerned about *how* it does this: it loads Google's Custom Search scripts from `cse.google.com` onto the page to do a client-side Google search.
 This can be mitigated by using a browser addon to block `cse.google.com` from loading any scripts.
 Plumb claims that this is a temporary measure while its index grows, and they're planning on getting rid of this.
-Allows submitting URLs, but requires solving an hCaptcha; as of 2021-03-20, the hCaptcha is broken (missing sitekey).
+Allows submitting URLs, but requires solving an hCaptcha.
 This engine is very new; hopefully as it improves, it could graduate from this section.
 Its Chief Product Officer [previously founded](https://archive.is/oVAre) the Gibiru search engine which shares the same affiliates and (for now) the same index; the indexes will diverge with time.
-- [Yioop!](https://www.yioop.com): A FLOSS search engine that boasts a very impressive [feature-set](https://www.seekquarry.com/): it can parse sitemaps, feeds, and a variety of markup formats; it can import pre-curated data in forms such as access logs, Usenet posts, and WARC archives; it also supports feed-based news search.
-Despite the impressive feature set, Yioop's results are few and irrelevant due to its small index.
-It allows submitting sites for crawling.
-Like Meorca, Yioop has social features such as blogs, wikis, and a chat bot API.

 Non-generalist search
 ---------------------